 Want to see how fun Dubai can be?
 Join a Friday brunch at one of the luxury hotels – you will be brunching on a totally different level.

-So who will be visiting Dubai in 2019?
+So who will be visiting Dubai?

 Author: Travel Melodies

 Website: Travel Melodies

 “I love you, Finland” I whispered to myself while boarding the flight back home from Finland.
 Few days in the country and I fell hard and fast for it.

 There are umpteen reasons to love Finland and the Finns that are impossible to list out.
 Still, let me count the reasons – Cool Country.
 Cooler People.
 Coolest Architecture.
 Uber Cool Nature.
 Hip Café Culture.
 Hot Sauna.
 I can go on and on.

 Finland is consecutively ranked as the happiest, safest and greenest country in the world.
 From vast forests, Arctic wilderness, thousands of islands, innumerable lakes, beaches to Midnight Sun and Northern Lights – Finland is beautiful beyond reason in every season.